The Specials: Ascendancy of the Specials (1979–1981)

 The Specials led off with Dandy Livingstone's "Rudy, A Message to You" (slightly altering the title to "A Message to You, Rudy") and also had covers of Prince Buster and Toots & the Maytals songs from the late 1960s.
 In 1980, the EP Too Much Too Young (predominantly credited to the Special A.K.A.) was a No. 1 hit in the UK Singles Chart, despite controversy over the song's lyrics, which reference teen pregnancy and promote contraception.

 Reverting once again to the name of the Specials, the band's second album, More Specials, was not as commercially successful and was recorded at a time when, according to Hall, conflicts had developed in the band.
-Female backing vocalists on the Specials' first two studio albums included Chrissie Hynde, Rhoda Dakar (then of the Bodysnatchers and later of the Special AKA), and Belinda Carlisle, Jane Wiedlin and Charlotte Caffey of the Go-Go's.
+Female backing vocalists on the Specials' first two studio albums included Chrissie Hynde, Rhoda Dakar (then of the Bodysnatchers and later of the Special A.K.A.), and Belinda Carlisle, Jane Wiedlin and Charlotte Caffey of the Go-Go's.
 In the first few months of 1981, the band took a break from recording and touring, and then released "Ghost Town", a non-album single, which hit No. 1 in 1981.
 At their Top of the Pops recording of the song, however, Staple, Hall and Golding announced they were leaving the band.
 Golding later said: "We didn't talk to the rest of the guys.
 We couldn't even stay in the same dressing room.
 We couldn't even look at each other.
 We stopped communicating.
 You only realise what a genius Jerry was years later.
 At the time, we were on a different planet."
 Shortly afterwards, the three left the band to form Fun Boy Three.